-1 2

-3 SCOPE OF THE DISCLOSURE
+1. Int Introduction

+2. Teı rminology .
+3

+3. Sco ope of disclosure .
+4

+3.1 D Definition .
+4

+3.1 .1 Definition of an HCP .
+4

-3.1 Definition 5
+3.4 1.2 Definition of an HCO .
+5

-3.1.1 3.1.2 3.1.3 Definition of an HCP Definition of an HCO Definition of Transfer of Value (ToV) 6
+3.4 1.3 Definition of Transfer of Value (ToV) .
+5

-3.2 Scope of Medi cinal Products
+1.1 Scope of Medicinal Products .
+6

-3.3 Types of ToV
+3.3 Types of ToV .
+6

-3.3.1 3.3.2 3.3.3 3.3.4 Donations and grants Contribution to costs of events Fees for Services and Consultancy Research and Development (R&D) 7 9
+3.3 3.1 Donations and grants .
+6

+3.3 3.2 Contribution to costs of event .
+7

+3.3 3.3 Fees for Service and Consultancy .
+8

+3.3 Research and Development (R&D): .
+9

-3.4 Transfer of value excluded from the scope
+3.4 Transfer of value excluded from the scope 11

-3.4.1 3.4.2 Specific consideration: Market Research Specific consideration: Third parties interaction
+3.4 1.1 Specific consideration: Market Research 11

+3.4 1.2 Specific consideration: Third parties' interaction 12

-3.5 ToVs related to 13
+ToVs related to Cross-border activities 13

-4 DISCLOSURE METHODOLOGY 14
+4 Dis sclosure Methodology 14

-4.1 Publication Date
+4.1 Publication Date 14

-4.2 Form of Disclo 14
+4.2 Form of disclosure 15

-4.3 Disclosure Plat 14
+4.3 Disclosure Platform 15

-4.4 Calculation Ru 15
+4.4 Calculation rules 15

 4.5 Currency 16

-5 COMPLIANCE WITH DATA PRIVACY 16
+5 Co mpliance with Data Privacy 16

-5.1 Consent Management
+5.1 Disclosure Management 17

-6 DIS PUTE MANAGI EMENT
+6 Dispute management

-1 INTRODUCTION
+1. INTRODUCTION

 Interactions between pharmaceutical companies and HCPs - either directly or through HCOs - have a profound and positive influence on the quality of patient treatments and the value of future research.
-At the same time, the integrity of the decision of an HCP to prescribe a medicine is one of the pillars of the healthcare system.
-In this context, the European Federation of Pharmaceutical Industries and Associations (EFPIA) and its member associations (the ABPI in the United Kingdom (UK)) have adopted codes and guidelines to ensure that these interactions meet the high standards of integrity that patients, society, governments, and other stakeholders expect.
-The EFPIA and ABPI Codes of Practice were created to protect the integrity of these relationships and represent a step towards fostering greater transparency and building greater trust between the pharmaceutical industry, the medical community and society across Europe.
-Therefore, it requires that each member company documents and discloses ToVs it makes, directly or indirectly, to or for the benefit of an HCP/HCO Recipient.
+At the same time, the integrity of the decisions of an HCP to prescribe a medicine is one of the pillars of the healthcare system.
+In this context, the European Federation of Pharmaceutical Industries and Associations (EFPIA) and its member associations (the ABPI in the United Kingdom (UK)) have adopted codes and guidelines to ensure that these interactions meet the high standards of integrity that patients, society, governments and other stakeholders expect.
+The EFPIA and ABPI Codes of Practice were created to protect the integrity of these relationships and represents a step towards fostering greater transparency and building greater trust between the pharmaceutical industry, the medical community and society across Europe.
+Therefore, requires that each member company documents and disclose ToVs it makes, directly or indirectly, to or for the benefit of an HCP/HCO Recipient.